Great Heathen Army: The size of the army

 The law code of King Ine of Wessex, issued in about 694, provides a definition of here (pronounced /ˈheːre/) as "an invading army or raiding party containing more than thirty-five men", thus differentiating between the term for the invading Viking army and the Anglo-Saxon army that was referred to as the fyrd.
 The scribes who wrote the Anglo-Saxon Chronicle used the term here to describe the Viking forces.
 The historian Richard Abels suggested that this was to differentiate between the Viking war bands and those of military forces organised by the state or the crown.
 By the late 10th and early 11th century, here was used more generally as the term for an army, whether it was Viking or not.

 Sawyer produced a table of Viking ship numbers, as documented in the Anglo-Saxon Chronicle, and assumes that each Viking ship could carry no more than 32 men leading to his conclusion that the army would have consisted of no more than 1,000 men.
 Other scholars give higher estimates.
 For example, Laurent Mazet-Harhoff observes that many thousands of men were involved in the invasions of the Seine area.
 Mazet-Harhoff concedes that the military bases that would accommodate these large armies have yet to be rediscovered.
 Guy Halsall reported that, in the 1990s, several historians suggested that the Great Heathen Army would have numbered in the low thousands and acknowledged that there "is still much room for debate".

-The army probably developed from the campaigns in Francia, where there was a conflict between the Emperor and his sons, and one of the sons had welcomed the support from a Viking fleet.
+The army probably developed from the campaigns in Francia, where there was a conflict between Emperor Louis the Pious and his sons.
+One of the sons, Lothair I, had welcomed the support from a Viking fleet.
 By the time the war had ended, the Vikings had discovered that monasteries and towns situated on navigable rivers were vulnerable to attack.
 In 845, a raid on Paris was prevented by a large payment of silver to the Vikings.
 The opportunity for rich pickings drew other Vikings to the area, and by the end of the decade all the main rivers of West Francia were being patrolled by Viking fleets.
 In 862, the West Frankish king responded to the Vikings, fortifying his towns and defending his rivers, making it difficult for the Vikings to raid inland.
 The lower reaches of the rivers and the coastal regions were left largely undefended.
 Religious communities in these areas moved inland away from the reaches of the Viking fleets.
 With the changes in Francia making raiding more difficult, the Vikings turned their attention to England.